ttntm/ttntm/src/blog/2024/58-nostalgia.md

 - Getting my first email address, which came with 25 MB of webspace (FTP access)
 - Early mobile phone customization with banners and ringtones
 - Using all my prepaid phone credit for SMS
-- Building my first gaming PC
+- Building my first gaming PC - it had a GeForce 3 that could even handle Doom 3 a couple of years later
 - Building my first websites, feeling like I can do everything on the web
 - Mobile phones kept getting smaller - I actually broke one of mine when I accidentally scored during a game of basketball, the phone flew through the net together with the ball
 - My first mp3 player, and the freedom that came with it